jeromeboivin/ollama-chat/README.md

 ## Key Features
 - **Local and Private LLM Integration:** Interact with local LLMs through `Ollama` and `Llama-Cpp` for high-performance AI without sacrificing privacy—your data stays on your machine.
 - **RAG Support:** Harness Retrieval-Augmented Generation (RAG) with ChromaDB to provide more contextually relevant answers by integrating vectorized data.
+  - **Command-Line RAG Operations:** Full support for document indexing and querying from the command line.
+See [RAG CLI Usage Guide](RAG_CLI_USAGE.md) for details.
+  - **Advanced Chunking:** Smart document chunking with configurable strategies
+  - **Selective Indexing:** Extract and index specific document sections
+  - **Auto-Summarization:** Generate and prepend AI summaries to chunks for better retrieval
-- **Custom Plugins:** Easily add custom plugins that extend the model’s capabilities, making the tool adaptable to your personal or team workflows.
+- **Custom Plugins:** Easily add custom plugins that extend the model's capabilities, making the tool adaptable to your personal or team workflows.
 - **Web Search:** Use the `/web` command or web_search tool to search the web, chunk articles, and store them in ChromaDB for generating insightful answers.
 - **Conversation Memory:** Remembering topics discussed across all chats saves you from having to repeat information and makes future conversations more helpful.